 Third and final entry!
 This is a very long and very photo heavy post with in depth construction photos and details of how each piece was made.

 This costume was just recently finalized to be worn on April 7th after working on it since July 30th 2016.
-In the period of those eight months, 1,320 hours were poured into this build, 730 of those hours happening in just three months.
-This costume was worked on every day for at least a few hours, sometimes the work days turning into 15 hours of work or even two sleepless nights so every little detail that I could see on the costume worn in the movie could be replicated.
+In the period of those eight months, 1,364 hours were poured into this build, 730 of those hours happening in just three months.
+This costume was worked on every day for at least a few hours, sometimes the work days turning into 15 hours or even two sleepless nights so every little detail that I could see on the costume worn in the movie could be replicated.

 This costume really challenged me through the building process, having to problem solve and learn new techniques like resin casting to achieve a clean and smooth finish.